 Adjust the Training Process

 We need to adjust the training process.
-Dogs, same as humans, have a different temperament and some approaches work for them, while others prove themselves ineffective.
+Dogs, same as humans, have different temperaments and some approaches work for them, while others prove themselves ineffective.
 In addition, you may need to reconsider the timing and the reinforcement rate during the process.
 In other words, you need to ensure that you reward your canine within 5 seconds from the moment he/she managed to perform the given command.
 You should not praise/reward your dog prior to the moment when he/she performed the task, as well as not later than 5 seconds after that moment.
 Otherwise, your canine may be unable to make the connection between the proper action and the reward.
 Also, as already mentioned above, the reward needs to match the task’s difficulty.
 The more difficult a task is, the bigger the reward should be.
 You may need to adjust the environment as well.
 In the beginning, you will start practicing in a distraction-free environment, and gradually you will add more and more distractions until your canine is ready enough to practice outdoor among other animals and passersby.

 You may need to divide the process into smaller steps.